 Learn React with Hands-on Training at Noble Desktop

-Noble Desktop has plenty of resources to help you through your React learning journey, including courses and bootcamps that will help you land that job you’ve been eager to apply for.
+Noble Desktop offers plenty of resources to support your React learning journey, including courses and bootcamps designed to help you land the job you've been eager to apply for.
 Most of these programs feature many benefits, including expert instructors leading each course, small class sizes for individualized instruction, and free retake options if you want to review some of the topics discussed.

 One of the first options worth checking out is the React Development Bootcamp, which will teach you everything you need to know about React for your career.
 JavaScript is the foundation of React, so it’s worth looking into the JavaScript Development Certificate to give you an overview of the programming language.
 If you plan to use React for websites, try the Full Stack Web Development Certificate instead.